oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     This command can show one of the following results:

-    - Applicable: The image and database target contain the same set of bug fixes(part of a patch).
+    - **Applicable**: The image and database target contain the same set of bug fixes(part of a patch).
 The image can be applied on the specified target.
-    - Applicable and Image has more bug fixes(part of a patch): The image contains more bug fixes than those applied on the database.
+    - **Applicable and Image has more bug fixes**: The image contains more bug fixes(part of a patch) than those applied on the database.
 The list of extra bugs is displayed.
 The image can be applied on the specified target.
-    - Not Applicable: The database contains more bug fixes(part of a patch) than those included in the image.
+    - **Not Applicable**: The database contains more bug fixes(part of a patch) than those included in the image.
 The list of missing bugs is displayed.
 The administrator has to create a new version of the image that includes the missing bugs before the database can uptake the same.

 ## Task 5: Subscribe Database